 Cut to Wendy in moccasins and a yellow jacket decorated with images such as cactus and teepees, iconography of the desert west that links her again with the aboriginal, original aspect of the place, that the lodge was built on something which had existed prior.

 This is our first view of the switchboard room.
 She's attempting to make a call, but the phone lines are out.
 A case full of phone books is behind her.
-Beside the switchboard, on the right, is a bulletin board which has emergency police numbers and fire information, an open envelope pinned to it, and a small card that reads EYE SCREAM.
+Beside the switchboard, on the right, is a bulletin board that has emergency police numbers and fire information, an open envelope pinned to it, and a small card that reads EYE SCREAM.
 All these numbers and all of them useless without a line out of the lodge.

 We see above the bulletin board a good luck horse shoe.
-One thing this does is perhaps take us back to the Boulder apartment and the horse racing down the tracks toward the train, which we saw on the wall after Danny's collapse from his vision and his visit with the doctor.
+One thing this does is perhaps take us back to the Boulder apartment and the painting of the horse racing down the tracks toward the train, which we saw on the wall after Danny's collapse from his vision and his visit with the doctor.
 Danny is about to see the two girls again.

 When Danny had heard Doc say "ice cream", Doc had been standing before canisters of Calumet baking powder decorated with the American Indian in feathered headdress, and here we have Wendy in the jacket with American Indian images.